Eduardiko/EduardM.github.io/index.md

  - Indicate a geographical locale and the environment:
    - In videogames, a good sound design allows the player to know its location even though they are not seeing the game.
 [Example](https://www.youtube.com/watch?v=s0ZFtb9RH-Q&t=2139s&ab_channel=SmallAnt)

+ -	Mirror or exaggerate how things sound in real life.
+	  - Although we may not think about the sounds we hear every day, we recognize them readily and have preconceptions about how things should sound.

+## KINDS OF SOUNDS IN GAMES

+ - DX = Dialogue - any verbal speech in the game.
+This includes both the dialogues from main characters to the ones between NPC’s in the background.
+ - MX = Music - all the different soundtracks that accompanies the videogame.
+We can distinguish between two kind of music.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.